gogins/csound-extended/README.md

         3   Runs `bash build-wasm.sh`, which:

-            1   Builds the CMask opcodes for Csound for WebAssembly.
+            1   Builds the CMask opcodes for Csound.

-            2   Builds the Csound static library for WebAssembly.
+            2   Builds the Csound static library.

-            3   Builds two Csound JavaScript interface classes for WebAssembly.
+            3   Builds two Csound JavaScript interface classes.

-            4   Runs `bash release-wasm.sh` to package the build artifacts and some examples in an archive for release.
+            4   Runs `bash release-wasm.sh` to package the build and examples for release.

 Any of the bash scripts in this sequence can be run independently, and will continue to the end of the sequence.